cfware/vinyl-rollup/README.md

 ### Option `rollup`

 This object is used as the rollup configuration.
 If `rollup.output.file` is missing it will be set to the value of `rollup.input`.
-If `rollup.output.vinylOpts` is set it will be removed from the rollup output config and used as the default vinyl object options for the bundle output.
+If `rollup.output.vinylOptions` is set it will be removed from the rollup output config and used as the default vinyl object options for the bundle output.
 This does not effect creation vinyl objects created for the `copyModules` option.